 Previously, the Government had been the sole provider of fostering services for vulnerable children and children in need.
 To provide greater quality care to our foster families, we have set up Fostering Agencies (FAs) in 2015.
 FAs are Voluntary Welfare Organisations (VWOs) that work together with MSF to provide fostering services to vulnerable children.
-We now have four FAs – namely with Epworth Community Services, Boys’ Town, Persatuan Pemudi Islam Singapura and The Salvation Army.
+We now have five FAs – namely with Epworth Community Services, Boys’ Town, Persatuan Pemudi Islam Singapura (PPIS), The Salvation Army and Muhammadiyah Association.

 Recruitment of Foster Parents

 CIC drives efforts to recruit potential foster parents by raising awareness on fostering in Singapore through media partnerships and roadshows as well as through working with community organisations and employers.